top of page

 The Little Red Thread

 He didn’t disappear.
 He didn't walk away never to return.
 The silence never lasted.
 He didn't leave me, alone.
-That’s not the story.
+That’s not my story.
 He’s here.
 We speak.
 We laugh.
 We fight.
 We fall out.
 But We reconnect.
 We support each other.
 We love.
 We feel loved.
 It’s real.
 It’s steady.
 It’s grown with us.
-Each time we’ve reconnected, the thread has thickened; each return has brought us closer, not to a finish line, but to something truer.
-A foundation.
-What we have now is solid.
-Trusting.
-Intimate in a way that doesn’t need explaining.
+Each time we’ve reconnected, the thread has thickened; each return has brought us closer.
+We’ve built a foundation.
 It doesn’t look like it did at the start, but it’s more honest now.
-More human.
-And more sacred, more real, because of that.
-We’ve shed the fantasy.
-What’s left is the thing itself.
+I’ve shed the fantasy and what’s left is the thing itself.
 And it’s still becoming.
 I don’t know what shape it will take next.
 I don’t need to.
 I’m here for all of it, for the friendship, the truth, the endless love in whatever form it arrives.
 This is what love becomes when we stop asking it to be anything but itself.

 One more magical thing of note...